romdalf/glowing-octo-eureka/docs/latest/reference/contributing.md

----
-title: Contributing to the docs
+# Contributing to the docs
----

 We are always looking to improve our documentation.
 If you like to help people and can write, read on for the process for submitting your contributions.
 If your